profvjreddi/homepage/content/blog/internships-support-not-define.md

 ### The Changing Reality of Industry Research

 It's worth understanding the history here, because it reveals a clear trend.
-(For deeper reading, see Jon Gertner's [The Idea Factory](https://www.amazon.com/Idea-Factory-Great-American-Innovation/dp/1594203288) on Bell Labs' rise and fall ([NYT review](https://www.nytimes.com/2012/03/20/books/the-idea-factory-by-jon-gertner.html)), and this [Atlantic article on the decline of corporate research](https://www.theatlantic.com/technology/archive/2018/11/diminishing-returns-science/570664/).)
+(For deeper reading, see Jon Gertner's [The Idea Factory](https://www.amazon.com/Idea-Factory-Great-American-Innovation/dp/1594203288) on Bell Labs' rise and fall ([NYT review](https://www.nytimes.com/2012/03/20/books/the-idea-factory-by-jon-gertner.html)), and this [Duke article on the decline of corporate research](https://static1.squarespace.com/static/593d9b08be65945a2e878544/t/5d31ac9b33ae9b0001d88216/1563536539717/c14259.pdf).)

 **Bell Labs** was the gold standard of industrial research for decades.
 They gave researchers incredible freedom, long time horizons, and the space to pursue fundamental questions.
 This produced the transistor, Unix, the laser, information theory, and nine Nobel Prizes.
 But Bell Labs as a pure research institution no longer exists.
 It was gradually dismantled as AT&T faced competitive pressures and couldn't justify long term research without immediate commercial application.